Hedy Lamarr: MGM successes

-Far more popular was Boom Town (1940) with Clark Gable, Claudette Colbert and Spencer Tracy; it made $5 million.
+In Boom Town (1940), one of her most popular films, she co-starred with Clark Gable, Claudette Colbert and Spencer Tracy; it made $5 million.
+Of her co-stars, Lamarr said, "Clark Gable, so warm and friendly to the insecure actress … Claudette Colbert, such a lady to me, although much higher in the MGM pecking order."
 MGM promptly reteamed Lamarr and Gable in Comrade X (1940), a comedy film in the vein of Ninotchka (1939), which was another hit.
+She got along well with Gable: "Although I never quite understood his sex appeal, I thought he was one of the nicest people I'd met, and a great practical joker."

 Lamarr was teamed with James Stewart in Come Live with Me (1941), playing a Viennese refugee.
-Stewart was also in Ziegfeld Girl (1941), where Lamarr, Judy Garland and Lana Turner played aspiring showgirls – a big success.
+She described Stewart as "one of the sweetest men in the world" and also liked the film because it was different from her previous ones: "I was so happy about this picture, it was my first chance to do a charming, humorous story.
+Until then, my image was that of an exotic creature."
+Stewart was also in Ziegfeld Girl (1941), where Lamarr, Judy Garland and Lana Turner played aspiring showgirls—a big success.

 Lamarr was top-billed in H. M. Pulham, Esq.
 (1941), although the film's protagonist was the title role played by Robert Young.
-She made a third film with Tracy, Tortilla Flat (1942).
+She made a third film with Tracy, Tortilla Flat (1942), which also co-starred John Garfield.
+Lamarr recalled, "John Garfield was wonderful to work with.
+He later told Life magazine, 'I tried to steal scenes from Hedy, Hedy tried to steal them from Frank, Frank tried to steal them from me, and the dogs (Morgan's) stole the show.'"
 It was successful at the box office, as was Crossroads (1942) with William Powell.

 Lamarr played the exotic Arab seductress Tondelayo in White Cargo (1942), top billed over Walter Pidgeon.
 It was a huge hit.
+Lamarr had a dance number in the film: "I was proud of my authentic African dance, which I rehearsed for weeks, and which gave me splinters in my feet.
+It was done with a bed showing in the background, and it was so sexy almost all of the scene was cut.
+How I'd like to own that footage today!"
 White Cargo contains arguably her most memorable film quote, delivered with provocative invitation: "I am Tondelayo.
 I make tiffin for you?"
 This line typifies many of Lamarr's roles, which emphasized her beauty and sensuality while giving her relatively few lines.
 The lack of acting challenges bored Lamarr.
 She reportedly took up inventing to relieve her boredom.